typealiased/mockingbird/README.md

 If the issue is unrelated to inheritance, you may have found a [generator bug](#debugging-the-generator).
 If all else fails, [exclude the problematic source file](#excluding-files) and [file an issue](https://github.com/birdrides/mockingbird/issues/new/choose).

+### Supporting source files do not compile

+Supporting source files should not be imported into Xcode.
+If you want to use Xcode to add or modify supporting source files, make sure they are not added as sources to any targets.

+### Mocks are not generated for external types in third-party frameworks or libraries

+Please see [Mocking External Types](/Documentation/MockingExternalTypes.md) for details and best practices.

 ### Editor placeholder in source file warning